 I have cancer and want to know if hyperthermia or other integrative cancer therapies can help

-At HealthSource Integrative Medical Centre, Dr Michael Reid ND consults with each and every cancer care patient, and tailors plans for each patient.
+At HealthSource Integrative Medical Centre, Dr Michael Reid ND evaluates all your information – pathology report, imaging studies, bloodwork, oncologist consult notes, and listens in depth to your specific diagnosis and situation – to tailor a plan that is designed for you.
 He strategically integrates evidence-informed therapies to guide candidates about the options available to them.